Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 The loss of the three legions was a major shock to the Roman Empire.
 The emperor, Augustus, was reportedly so distraught by the news that he tore his clothes and banged his head against a wall.
 The battle also significantly impacted Roman military strategy, leading to a more cautious approach to expansion in northern Europe.

-Augustus initiated several reforms that helped improve Roman citizens’ lives.
+Augustus initiated several reforms that significantly improved the lives of Roman citizens.

-Augustus, the first Roman emperor, initiated a series of reforms that aimed to improve the lives of Roman citizens and strengthen the empire.
-These reforms touched various aspects of Roman society, from infrastructure and taxation to social welfare and cultural development.
+Augustus, the first Roman emperor, initiated a series of reforms aimed at improving the lives of Roman citizens and strengthening the empire.
+These reforms affected various aspects of Roman society, including infrastructure, taxation, social welfare, and cultural development.

 Infrastructure and Public Works